Thank you for liking

 DART and Hera are self-standing; each mission on its own will provide valuable knowledge.
-However, when combined together this knowledge will be multiplied considerably.
+However, when combined, this knowledge will be multiplied considerably.